-A SRv6 enabled router may have different capabilities and limits when it comes to SRH processing and this needs to be advertised to other routers in the SRv6 domain.
+An SRv6 enabled router may have different capabilities and limits when it comes to SRH processing and this needs to be advertised to other routers in the SRv6 domain.

-[RFC8476] defines the means to advertise node/link specific values for Maximum SID Depths (MSD) of various types.
-Node MSDs are advertised using the Node MSD TLV in the OSPFv3 Router Information LSA [RFC7770] while Link MSDs are advertised using the Link MSD sub-TLV of the E-Router-LSA TLV [RFC8362].
+[RFC8476] defines the means to advertise node/link specific values for Maximum SID Depth (MSD) types.
+Node MSDs are advertised using the Node MSD TLV in the OSPFv3 Router Information LSA [RFC7770] while Link MSDs are advertised using the Link MSD Sub-TLV of the E-Router-LSA TLV [RFC8362].
 The format of the MSD types for OSPFv3 is defined in [RFC8476].

-The MSD types for SRv6 that are defined in [I-D.ietf-lsr-isis-srv6-extensions] for IS-IS are also used by OSPFv3.
+The MSD types for SRv6 that are defined in section 4 of [I-D.ietf-lsr-isis-srv6-extensions] for IS-IS are also used by OSPFv3.
 These MSD Types are allocated under the IGP MSD Types registry maintained by IANA that are shared by IS-IS and OSPF.
+They are described below: